DavidBuchanan314/trumpogram/README.md

 # trumpogram
 The World, according to Donald Trump.
+Each country's size is approximately proportional to the number of times that it was mentioned in Trump's tweets and campaign speeches.

-## Output
+## Final Output
 \[TODO ;)\]

 ## About